francescomucio/open-transformation-specification/versions/v0.2.0/transformation-specification.md

 ### Test Libraries

-Test libraries are project-level collections of custom test definitions (generic and singular SQL tests) that can be shared across multiple OTS modules.
+Test libraries are project-level collections of reusable Test Definitions (generic and singular SQL tests) that can be shared across multiple OTS modules.
 For a detailed introduction to Test Libraries, see the [Test Library](#test-library) section in Core Concepts.

 #### Test Library Structure

-A test library is a YAML or JSON file that defines reusable test definitions.
+A test library is a YAML or JSON file that contains reusable Test Definitions.
 The file can be named anything (e.g., `test_library.yaml`, `tests.yaml`, `data_quality_tests.json`), but must follow the structure below.

 **Test Library File Structure:**
 ```yaml